socialdrones/designreview/design-concerns/hcc/role.md

 *What kinds of existing conventions — e.g. privileges, responsibilities, expectations — around social roles assigned to living beings are relevant for drone behavior?*

+## Summary Analysis

+While a diverse array of task- and context-based functions and roles for drones have been explored, studies most commonly suggest that people are inclined to and comfortable with using a "pet" metaphor for interacting with drones.
+Qualitative findings support the "pet" metaphor from many angles.
+For example, human interpretations of drone behavior have been reported to be often based on expectations formed by animal behavior; gesture- and voice-based interactions with drones have been observed to induce, over the course of studies, attachment and socialization as if towards a pet; and the capability to "train" a drone like a pet has been preferred over direct and absolute control.
+The strength of how much this metaphor influences user sentiment and behavior may vary based on cultural factors, but findings converge over the existence of such influence.
+This evidence points to opportunities for future work around transferring knowledge from animal cognition and behavior, as well as human-animal interactions and animal training, to drone design.

+## Sources

 [Collocated Interaction with Flying Robots](2011_Ng_Collocated.md) by Wai Shan (Florence) Ng and Ehud Sharlin in *RO-MAN*

 - Using gestures to control a drone can be used to induce attachment / socialization, as if it were a pet